All Episodes

 dan friesen

-So, naturally, they have a conversation that goes on about this 5G and how it's an attack on you and it's going to kill everybody.
+So naturally, they have a conversation that goes on about this 5G and how it's an attack on you.

-And, of course, it ends exactly how you would expect it to.
+And of course, it ends exactly how you would expect it to.

 alex jones

-And these are great products at m4store.com.
+And these are great products at Enforceworth.com.

-But I'm telling you, this is what we come from, the earth.
+There's other great products out there as well, folks, but I'm telling you, this is what we come from, the earth.

 It's what God gave us.